yeppog/allez/README.md

 ## Features and Timeline

-A **web-based social media site** which provides a place for climbers to share their betas (solutions) to climbing problems for climbers to see and learn.
+We aim to create a **web-based social media site** which provides a place for climbers to share their betas (solutions) to climbing problems for climbers to see and learn.

 This acts as a customised and targeted social media platform that climbers can use to quickly search up solutions and share their own personal solutions.